tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/lessons/lesson-1/01-motivation.md

 1. Writing programs that are easy to understand and share
 2. Keeping a log of the changes you make to your programs
 3. Creating programs that ensure your science is reproducible
-4. Producing simple, effective data visualizations that make your results accessible and easy to understand
+4. Producing simple, effective data visualisations that make your results accessible and easy to understand

 To help clarify our goals, consider the example below.